milonmaze/privacy-terms-observatory/www.chase.com/digital/resources/privacy-security/privacy/consumer-privacy-notice-jpmselect.md

 Affiliates	Companies related by common ownership or control.
 They can be financial and non financial companies.
 Our affiliates include companies with a Chase or JPMorgan name and financial companies such as J.P.
 Morgan Securities LLC

-Non affiliates	Companies not related by common ownership or control.
+Nonaffiliates	Companies not related by common ownership or control.
 They can be financial and non financial companies.
-Non affiliates we share with can include companies such as retailers, auto dealers, auto makers and membership clubs
+Nonaffiliates we share with can include companies such as retailers, auto dealers, auto makers and membership clubs

 Joint marketing	A formal agreement between nonaffiliated financial companies that together market financial products or services to you.
 Our joint marketing partners include categories of companies such as insurance companies Other important information

-State Laws: